CPL JON SCHUMACHER

 Under enemy rifle and machine gun fire, Cpl Schumacher was brought to the landing zone and airlifted to Camp Bastion where he endured the first of many surgeries.
 Next flown to Bagram Air Force Base he was stabilized for transfer to Landstuhl, Germany where he remained for seven days while doctors tried to control the bleeding in his lung.
 As his squad risked their lives while rendering lifesaving aid, he tried to assist them by verbally setting up security to prepare for the MEDEVAC.
 With Jon alerting his Marines to areas where he believed they would encounter additional IEDs, they rushed him to the helicopter.
 (It was later discovered that Cpl Schumacher was correct in his assumption of where additional IEDs were buried, no doubt saving others from harm.)

 Now medically retired, Cpl Schumacher enjoys spending time with his wife, Courtney and their two sons, Ethan and Easton.
 Jon plays many sports including; football, snowboarding, and golf.
 He coaches his sons’ sports teams and has most recently been coaching baseball and football.
 He also plays adaptive lacrosse.
-Jon recently returned to college and is pursuing an engineering degree.
+Jon recently returned to college and is pursuing a business degree.
+Courtney is a current member of HFOT’s Veteran Action and Advisory Team (VAAT).

 Jon and his family are enjoying the freedoms of their specially adapted home.
 The barrier-free environment allows Jon to focus on family and recovery as they all look to the future.
 “This home allows me to be a father, husband, and better family man.
 Without this specially adapted home from Homes For Our Troops, I would not be able to help my wife with the raising and daily care of our family.
 Thank you for helping me live more independently and as an active, involved member of my family,” he says.